Neutrino Constraints on Scalar-Tensor Gravity: Neutrino Observables and Phenomenology

 where we assumed neutrinos are relativistic.
+This is true for all observables considered in this work, as the EFT consistency ensures that masses can change at most by a factor of two.
 The result reduces to the known flat result for $g_{00}=1$ and constant $m$.
 The integrand is ST-frame invariant, so we can evaluate it either the JF or the EF.
 For example, in the JF it reads

 where we made explicit the identification of the conserved quantity and the measured neutrino energy $E=K_\text{ST}$.\\

 \paragraph{Matter Effects.} We now turn to the derivation of matter effects in a curved background following the discussion of Refs.~\cite{Cardall:1996cd}.
 The evolution of the momentum is governed by the equations of motion of the neutrinos, which in the flavour basis are